Yangfan2016/is-continuous/README.md

 ## is-continuous ![NPM version](https://img.shields.io/npm/v/is-continuous.svg?style=flat)

-> Detect whether the string consists of consecutive characters that can run on the browser and nodejs
+> It is a tool that can run on browsers and Nodejs to detect whether strings contain continuous characters

 ### Installation